9 Naive Bayes Classifier

 ROC Curve and AUC

 To complement the confusion matrix, we evaluate the Naive Bayes classifier using the Receiver Operating Characteristic (ROC) curve and the Area Under the Curve (AUC).
-Unlike the confusion matrix, which summarizes performance at a single decision threshold, ROC analysis assesses model performance across all possible thresholds and therefore provides a threshold-independent perspective.
+Unlike the confusion matrix, which summarizes performance at a single decision threshold, ROC analysis evaluates model performance across all possible thresholds and therefore provides a threshold-independent perspective.

 library(pROC)